What is an Employee Referral?

 - Monetary benefits, if the hired candidate retain for more than 2 months

 When you are providing the employees with some benefits, whether it is cash or goods, then they will take the onus on themselves to acquire that.

-In order to add that extra money to their wallet, they will screen the profile of the candidate well, so that their candidates get selected and they make money at the end.
+To add that extra money to their wallet, they will screen the profile of the candidate well, so that their candidates get select and they make money at the end.

 Advantages of Employee Referrals:

-There are several advantages that you can avail if you are going for the employee referrals.
+There are several advantages that you can avail of if you are going for employee referrals.
 Here we are listing some of them –